fbpx

 The Ketogenic Cookbook is the ultimate resource for the growing number of people who are interested in eating a low-carb, moderate-protein, high-fat diet to lose weight, improve their health, and heal their bodies from the inside out.

-This first-of-its-kind collection of more than 150 real foodโ€“based recipes that will satisfy the taste buds of anyone desiring to be in a state of nutritional ketosis or simply wanting to eat healthier.
-Jimmy Moore, leading low-carb diet blogger, podcaster, and bestselling author of Keto Clarity, joins forces with fellow ketogenic nutritionist, blogger, and author Maria Emmerich to bring you incredibly delicious recipes that are appropriate for people who need to eat a ketogenic diet therapeutically for a myriad health conditions, including:
+This first-of-its-kind collection of more than 150 real food–based recipes that will satisfy the taste buds of anyone desiring to be in a state of nutritional ketosis or simply wanting to eat healthier.
+Incredibly delicious recipes that are appropriate for people who need to eat a ketogenic diet therapeutically for a myriad health conditions, including:

 Weight loss